Lakota language: Nouns and pronouns

 As mentioned above, nominals are optional in Lakota, but when nouns appear the basic word order is subject–object–verb.
 Pronouns are not common, but may be used contrastively or emphatically.

 Lakota has four articles: waŋ is indefinite, similar to English a or an, and kiŋ is definite, similar to English the.
 In addition, waŋží is an indefinite article used with hypothetical or irrealis objects, and k’uŋ is a definite article used with nouns that have been mentioned previously.

 Demonstratives

 There are also nine demonstratives, which can function either as pronouns or as determiners.

 Verbs

 Verbs are the only word class that are obligatory in a Lakota sentence.
 Verbs can be active, naming an action, or stative, describing a property.
-(Note that in English, such descriptions are usually made with adjectives.)
+(In English, such descriptions are usually made with adjectives.)

 Verbs are inflected for first-, second- or third person, and for singular, dual or plural grammatical number.